- WA Driver Guides

 Recognizes a member of the community (i.e., administrator, legislator, lobbyist, consultant, program director) who has helped Washington's driver education programs be more successful.

-Previous recipients include: Dr. Gary Bloomfield, Clyde McBrayer, Murray Webb, Dale Stedman, John Harvey, Dave Bradley, Syd Muzzy, Ron Hales, Sharon Foster, Scott Calahan, Jack Blaine, Tana Cochran, Angie Ward and JC Fawcett, Jonna VanDyke, Teri Gaul, Alex Hansen and Mischelle Davis, Dave Hayes, and Christine Kilduff
+Previous recipients include: Dr. Gary Bloomfield, Clyde McBrayer, Murray Webb, Dale Stedman, John Harvey, Dave Bradley, Syd Muzzy, Ron Hales, Sharon Foster, Scott Calahan, Jack Blaine, Tana Cochran, Angie Ward, JC Fawcett, Jonna VanDyke, Teri Gaul, Alex Hansen, Mischelle Davis, Dave Hayes, Christine Kilduff, Dan Steward, Dr. Greg Baker

 Board of Directors